Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-UijCvihSvzE.md

 # [June 8th, 2020 Livestream](../2020-06-08.md)
 ## Q&A: What do you think about Farming?
 https://www.youtube.com/watch?v=UijCvihSvzE
-This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Will there ever be Farming in the game?](./yt-o2GDy5QKSfQ.md) [https://www.youtube.com/watch?v=o2GDy5QKSfQ](https://www.youtube.com/watch?v=o2GDy5QKSfQ)
+This question was possibly duplicated with a more recent answer: [April 6th, 2021 Livestream Q&A: Farming system?](./yt-1HxhGdiIGwk.md) [https://www.youtube.com/watch?v=1HxhGdiIGwk](https://www.youtube.com/watch?v=1HxhGdiIGwk)

 ### Topics